All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaway

 One of the most common misconceptions in health and fitness is that peptides and steroids are the same thing.
-They are not.
+They aren't.
 The peptides vs steroids differences are fundamental, spanning their chemical structure, mechanism of action, side effect profile, and legal status.

 Key Takeaways: - Understand what are peptides vs what are steroids - Mechanism of Action: Signals vs Hormones - Safety Profiles: A Stark Contrast - Legal and Medical Status

-If someone has told you that peptides are just a fancy name for steroids, they are wrong.
+If someone has told you that peptides are just a fancy name for steroids, they're wrong.
 Here is the science behind why these are completely different categories of compounds.

 What Are Peptides vs What Are Steroids?

 Peptides are short chains of amino acids, typically between 2 and 50 amino acids long.
-They are essentially small proteins.
+They're importantly small proteins.
 Your body produces thousands of peptides naturally.
 Insulin, oxytocin, and growth hormone-releasing hormones are all peptides.
 Therapeutic peptides are synthetic versions of these natural molecules.

 Steroids are a completely different class of molecules.
 Anabolic steroids are synthetic derivatives of testosterone, a cholesterol-based hormone.
 Their chemical structure consists of four carbon rings, which is fundamentally different from the amino acid chains that make up peptides.